kirchhac/memetic-survival-strategy/CITATION_DATABASE.md

    - **Abstract**: Development of Hebrew monotheism from polytheistic background
    - **Key Findings**: Hebrew religion evolved from Canaanite polytheism, showing religious system development
    - **Evidence Quality**: High (5/5) - Religious evolution
+   pt.
+I. The structures of divinity.
+Anthropomorphic deities and divine monsters -- The divine council -- The divine family -- Pluralities, pairings, and other divine relations -- pt.
+II.
+Characteristics of divinity.
+The traits of deities -- The life and death of Baal -- pt.
+III.
+The origins of monotheism in the Bible.
+El, Yahweh, and the original God of IsraEL and the Exodus -- The emergence of monotheistic rhetoric in Ancient Judah -- The formation of monotheistic theologies in biblical literature -- Monotheism in Isaiah 40-55

 39. **Pardee, D. (2002).
 Ritual and Cult at Ugarit.
 Society of Biblical Literature.**
    - **Abstract**: Analysis of Ugaritic religious rituals and their agricultural connections